megalithic/bits-and-bobs/README.markdown

 ![Keep it secret, keep it safe](http://i.qkme.me/3ppbat.jpg)

 Use `~/.localrc` as your location for sensitive information.
-Optionally, you can let `script/bootstrap` handle the submoduling of your private repo to ~/.dotfiles/private, which will execute an install script, assuming it's located at `~/.dotfiles/private/install.sh`.
+Optionally, you can let `script/bootstrap` handle the cloning of your private repo to ~/.dotfiles/private, which will execute an install script, assuming it's located at `~/.dotfiles/private/install.sh`.